shaharzeplovitch/sprinternship-2024/README.md

-# Sprinternship 2024 Social Jobs Page
+# Sprinternship 2024 LinkedIn Jobs Page

-Welcome to Social Sprinternship Jobs Page!
+Welcome to Sprinternship Linkedin Jobs Page!
 The simple page anyone can use to post or read others' interviews and jobs experiences!

 For the LinkedIn WiT Sprinterns 2024